Recommerce: Factors influencing recommerce development

 In France, the rise of recommerce is partly supported by the "Grenelle II" Law, which states that when they are sold under the brand name of a single dealer, it must "provide or contribute to the collection, removal and treatment of electrical and electronic equipment waste instead of the person who manufactures, imports or brings in the domestic market (...) this equipment regardless of the selling technique, including distance selling and electronic sales".

-Issues of recommerce
+Recommerce issues

 Recommerce requires a special organization of many functions, such as: logistics management, information systems, customer relations, price control and treatment of the product in the shop, promotion, retention, and resale.
 Functional products recovered via recommerce solutions are usually put back on the market by the recommercer.
 Moreover, when this product exceeds local demand, recommercers sometimes turn to foreign markets to sell the products they have purchased.
 Thus, the recommercer sells some of these used functional products in emerging markets where access to technology and accelerating economic development are reserved for some part of the population.